Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: Abstract

 \section{Abstract}

-The generative priors of pre-trained latent diffusion models have demonstrated great potential to enhance the perceptual quality of image super-resolution (SR) results.
-Unfortunately, the existing diffusion prior-based SR methods encounter a common problem, i.e., they tend to generate rather different outputs for the same low-resolution image with different noise samples.
-Such stochasticity is desired for text-to-image generation tasks but problematic for SR tasks, where the image contents are expected to be well preserved.
-To improve the stability of diffusion prior-based SR, we propose to employ the diffusion models to refine image structures, while employing the generative adversarial training to enhance image fine details.
-Specifically, we propose a non-uniform timestep learning strategy to train a compact diffusion network, which has high efficiency and stability to reproduce the image main structures, and finetune the pre-trained decoder of variational auto-encoder (VAE) by adversarial training for detail enhancement.
-Extensive experiments show that our proposed method, namely content consistent super-resolution (CCSR), can significantly reduce the stochasticity of diffusion prior-based SR, improving the content consistency of SR outputs and speeding up the image generation process.
+The generative priors of pre-trained latent diffusion models (DMs) have demonstrated great potential to enhance the visual quality of image super-resolution (SR) results.
+However, the noise sampling process in DMs introduces randomness in the SR outputs, and the generated contents can differ a lot with different noise samples.
+The multi-step diffusion process can be accelerated by distilling methods, but the generative capacity is difficult to control.
+To address these issues, we analyze the respective advantages of DMs and generative adversarial networks (GANs) and propose to partition the generative SR process into two stages, where the DM is employed for reconstructing image structures and the GAN is employed for improving fine-grained details.
+Specifically, we propose a non-uniform timestep sampling strategy in the first stage.
+A single timestep sampling is first applied to extract the coarse information from the input image, then a few reverse steps are used to reconstruct the main structures.
+In the second stage, we finetune the decoder of the pre-trained variational auto-encoder by adversarial GAN training for deterministic detail enhancement.
+Once trained, our proposed method, namely content consistent super-resolution (CCSR), allows flexible use of different diffusion steps in the inference stage without re-training.
+Extensive experiments show that with 2 or even 1 diffusion step, CCSR can significantly improve the content consistency of SR outputs while keeping high perceptual quality.
 Codes and models can be found at \href{https://github.com/csslc/CCSR}{https://github.com/csslc/CCSR}.